Phase 1 - COLLECT

 Phase 3 - SHARE

-The Moderate Woo team will be in Eugene in July 2020 for a one month residency which will culminate in a public workshop production.
+The Moderate Woo team will be in Eugene in July and August 2020 for a one month residency which will culminate in a public workshop production.
 The audience will include community partners, grantors, students, interviewees, local motherhood communities, fellow artists, and sponsors.
 Each performance will be followed by a facilitated talk-back.

 This workshop production will serve as a launch point for The Motherhood Project.
 Arts leaders and artistic directors considering The Motherhood Project for inclusion in their 2021 seasons will be on hand to view the piece and engage with the Moderate Woo creative team.